CrystalPharma/CrystalPharma/README.md

 - 👋 Hi, I’m @CrystalPharma
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development and AWS
 - 🌱 I’m currently learning frontend web development (new to Javascript)